Byron0x7D2/SYSPRO/ASS1/README.md

 ### **f) Signal handling**

+ - If the father has no child process, we do nothing.
+This means, that if you were about to type a command, you can still continue to do it.
-The instructions do not specify what to do with a signal if the parent process has no other processes created during the signal.
-So we decided that if a signal comes without a child process present, we `kill` the father using the default signal handler.
-If the father has a child process active, we catch the signal and pass it to the child whos pid we have kept.
+ - If the father has a child process active, we catch the signal and pass it to the child whos pid we have kept.

 ### **g) History support**